robotraconteur/robotraconteur/README.md

 vcpkg install robotraconteur
 ```

-If Robot Raconteur is not found, clone [johnwason/vcpkg](https://github.com/johnwason/vcpkg).
+If Robot Raconteur is not found, merge [johnwason/vcpkg](https://github.com/johnwason/vcpkg) into your vcpkg directory.

 #### Python